spidyxD/MyBlog/MyBlog/content/en/posts/familiy/index.md

 author: "Roger Amador"
 images: []
 draft: false
-tags: ["health", "family","convivence","values"]
+tags: ["Conspirations", "COVID-19","Zombies","Vaccine"]
 ---

-[How to improve the family relation during COVID-19](#).
-During the last 5 month I have to learn how to improve the relation with my family...
+[How to survive the COVID-19](#).
+During the last 5 month I have been thinking on the possible way that the COVID-19 was created...

 ![familia.](./images/familia.jpg)